Type 091 submarine: History

 China's nuclear submarine program, "09 Project", was authorized by the Central Military Commission and Mao Zedong in July 1958.
 In October 1959, Mao ordered the program to proceed after the Soviets refused to assist.
 Work was slowed by the Great Leap Forward and the nuclear weapons program, which had priority and used similar resources.
 The submarine program was postponed in March 1963 and resumed in March 1965 after China's first nuclear weapons test.
 Research on foreign civilian nuclear marine propulsion continued during the pause.
 A loop-based nuclear reactor was selected over a more powerful but also more complex integrated design in July 1965; it most resembled the reactor used by the Japanese Mutsu.
+Reactor fuel rod research was disrupted in January 1967 by factional violence at Baotou.
 In general, the new submarine design represented a leap in size and complexity over the Type 033 diesel–electric submarines then available to the PLAN.

 The program was expedited by designing and building the first Type 091 and the prototype reactor simultaneously.
-The first chief designer was Peng Shilu.
-Huang Xuhua, afterward being one of the deputy chief designers, was persecuted by Red Guards in 1966.
+The first chief designer was Peng Shilu., and three deputy chief designers were Zhao Renkai, Huang Weilu and Huang Xuhua.
 The technical design was completed in 1967, and the detailed construction drawings were completed in 1969.
 Construction of the first boat, hull 401, began in November 1968 and it entered service in August 1974.
 The second boat, hull 402, was delayed by the Cultural Revolution and commissioned in December 1980.
 The main propulsion system of the first two boats had poor reliability, with mechanical problems and defective components.
 There were also reports of inadequate radiation shielding.

 Hulls 403, 404 and 405 were completed to a modified design, with longer hulls and more powerful reactors.
 The last Type 091 launched in 1990.

 Hull 404 was the first Type 091 to dive to the designed maximum operating depth of 300 meters in April 1988.
-The boats were only armed with torpedoes in 1989 due to the protracted development of the Yu-3; the first deep-water Yu-3 test firing occurred until May 1988.
+The boats were only armed with torpedoes in 1989 due to the protracted development of the Yu-3; the first deep-water Yu-3 test firing occurred in May 1988.

 The high cost and limitations of the Type 091 and Type 092 ballistic missile submarine made the development of new nuclear submarines a low priority from the late-1970s to the early-1990s.

 The Type 091 has operated mainly in local waters, and has been involved in several incidents.
 One submarine shadowed the Kitty Hawk carrier battle group in October 1994, provoking a stand-off.
 Another entered Japanese territorial waters near Ishigaki Island (part of Okinawa Prefecture) near Taiwan in November 2004, causing the Japan Maritime Self-Defense Force to go on alert for the second time since the Second World War; China apologized for the trespass and blamed "technical reasons" on the submarine.